 What is private capital?
-In its simplest form, private capital is a strategy that typically owns both the controlling equity and debt in the same private business.
-This allows portfolio managers to act as both the owner of and lender to the same private business.
+In its simplest form, private capital is a strategy that often owns both the controlling equity and debt in the same private business.
+This enables the investment portfolio to act as both the owner of and lender to the same private business.

 To understand the concept, let’s look at each component of the strategy:

-Private equity generally comes with higher risks and expenses and requires a higher net worth, typically $5 million or more in assets.
-Traditional private equity has experienced strong past performance, but is generally included in a portfolio because of the potential for strong growth, but this also means there is typically no income component.
+Traditional private equity has experienced strong past performance and generally comes with higher risks and expenses and requires a higher net worth, typically $5 million or more in assets.
+It is generally included in a portfolio because of the potential for strong growth, but this also means that there is typically no income component.
 Also, the equity position is at the bottom of the capital stack, which puts investors at a lower repayment priority should the business default.